-In a cost and time squeezed business, the challenge hits when it comes time to actually manufacture the components of a platform's electrical system.
+In a cost- and time-squeezed business, the challenge hits when it comes time to actually manufacture the components of a platform's electrical system.
 No component is under more time and cost pressure than the Electrical Wiring Interconnect System (EWIS), the platform's electrical harnesses.

-In this webinar, you will learn how a model-based, harness manufacturing engineering solution can contribute to retaining, and even improving, fabrication profitability.
+In this webinar, you will learn how a model-based, harness manufacturing engineering solution can contribute to retaining and even improving fabrication profitability.
 We’ll show you how the digital twin accelerates manufacturing engineering, reduces errors, reduces labor and enables manufacturers to respond dexterously in the face of change.
 The result: higher productivity, less scrap and ultimately, greater profitability.

-Aircraft harness suppliers are under increasing pressure whether they are within an OEM or acting as an independent supplier.
+Aircraft harness suppliers are under increasing pressure, whether they are within an OEM or acting as an independent supplier.
 Challenges in aircraft wire harness fabrication include businesses suffering from profitability constraints on all sides: from increased harness complexity driven by more electric platforms, to the need to rapidly transition design changes into production, to serving demanding customers who expect ever-lower cost assemblies delivered just in time while they threaten to further vertically integrate into harness manufacture.

 This webinar addresses many trends impacting aircraft harness manufacturing.
-These trends align with challenges suppliers face and include:
+These trends align with the challenges suppliers face and include: